mouhametnd/memory-game/README.md

 - Play the Memory game either solo or multiplayer (up to 4 players)
 - Set the theme to use numbers or icons within the tiles
 - Choose to play on either a 6x6 or 4x4 grid
-- Can restart the game with the same settings or go back to the settings modal .
+- Can restart the game with the same settings or go back to the settings modal.

 ## Game Design
 ![Design preview for the Gsame app coding challenge](./assets/memory-challenge-small.gif)